Skip to main content

 MiFID II and Algorithmic Trading

-The Markets in Financial Instruments Directive II (MiFID II) already imposes requirements on algorithmic trading systems, including risk controls, testing obligations, and record-keeping.
-The AI Act adds a new dimension: where an algorithmic trading system incorporates AI capabilities that meet the Act's definition, it may need to comply with both MiFID II's algorithmic trading rules and the AI Act's requirements for high-risk systems.
+The Markets in Financial Instruments Directive II (MiFID II) already puts requirements on algorithmic trading systems: risk controls, testing obligations, record-keeping.
+The AI Act adds a second layer.
+Where an algorithmic trading system bakes in AI capabilities that meet the Act's definition, it may have to answer to both MiFID II's algorithmic trading rules and the AI Act's requirements for high-risk systems.

-Firms using AI for order execution, market-making, or portfolio optimization should assess whether their systems fall within the AI Act's scope and, if so, how to integrate AI Act compliance into their existing MiFID II frameworks.
+If you run AI for order execution, market-making, or portfolio optimisation, the question to settle first is whether those systems fall within the AI Act's scope.
+Once you know that, you can work out how to fold AI Act compliance into the MiFID II frameworks you already operate.

 DORA (Digital Operational Resilience Act)

-The Digital Operational Resilience Act (DORA), which became applicable in January 2025, establishes requirements for ICT risk management, incident reporting, and digital operational resilience testing across the financial sector.
-AI systems are a form of ICT, and institutions must ensure their AI risk management practices align with DORA's broader ICT risk framework.
+The Digital Operational Resilience Act (DORA), which became applicable in January 2025, sets requirements for ICT risk management, incident reporting, and digital operational resilience testing across the financial sector.
+An AI system is a form of ICT.
+That means your AI risk management practices have to line up with DORA's wider ICT risk framework, not sit in a separate silo run by a separate team.

 Key areas of overlap include: